Can a Weighted Eye Mask Help You Sleep Better?

 Then there’s the psychological effect of putting on a weighted eye mask for anxiety before bed.
 Adding this step to your wind-down routine could help evoke a sense of safety, comfort, and relaxation.
 After a stressful day, this may help you shift out of alert mode and ease into sleep more quickly.

 Some weighted sleep mask users also say they help relieve dry eyes and migraines, but more research is needed on these claims.
+(Learn about weighted stuffed animals and weighted pillows and whether they can help you sleep better.)

 Qualities to look for in a weighted eye mask